skarna1/stream2chromecast/README.md

 ###Subtitles
-Only the WebVTT format is currently supported and not when transcoding.
+Only the SRT and WebVTT formats are currently supported and not when transcoding.

  - to cast the subtitles on /path/to/subtitles.vtt